pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 When you've completed this task, you should be able to navigate to all three kitten friends' detail pages.

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#active-friend-id).

+### Return to Home

+We can use the browser navigation to go back to the Home page, but it'd be really helpful if we could add a link to the "Home" page on the Friend Detail page.

+&#128073; Add a Link to `/friend-detail/FriendDetail.js` that takes us back to the Home page.

+If you get stuck, [see a possible solution here](./SOLUTIONS.md#home-link).